 While new games did not always come with considerable graphical leaps, they did surprise users with the amount of features they could now offer.
-This was thanks to the amount of services Nintendo deployed after this console launched, ranging from the new set of controls to a standardised online infrastructure (WiiConnect24) which enabled free online gaming.
+This was thanks to the number of services Nintendo deployed after this console launched, ranging from the new set of controls to a standardised online infrastructure (WiiConnect24) which enabled free online gaming.

 Wii games are distributed using a proprietary disc format called Wii Optical Disc (I know, the name can’t get be more obvious).
-Anyhow, Panasonic designed this format based on the traditional DVD disc while adding non-standard features like a burst cutting area on the inner section of the disc to prevent unauthorised reproductions.
+Anyhow, Panasonic designed this format based on the traditional DVD disc while adding non-standard features, like a burst cutting area on the inner section of the disc to prevent unauthorised reproductions.
 Matsushita took care of manufacturing the drive.

 Space available ranges between 4.7 GB (if single-layer) or 8.54 GB (if double-layer).
 Wii discs often contain two partitions: The first one stores system updates and the other one, the actual game.